Tenafly High School: Extracurricular activities

+Marching band

 In 2012, the Tenafly High School Marching Band came in first place for group 3A in the USBands Marching Band Competition in Fair Lawn, New Jersey.
+In 2022 and 2023, the Band came in first place for group 4A in the USBands New Jersey State Championships.
+In 2023, the band competed in the USBands National Championships for the first time and placed first in group 4A.

+In October 2024, the marching band won at the USBands annual competition at Bergenfield High School in October 2024, scoring 81.700 in Group Open IV.
+In November 2025, the band competed in the USBands New Jersey State Championships and placed second place in group 4O.

 Athletics

 The Tenafly High School Tigers compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the 2010 realignment, Tenafly competed in the Bergen County Scholastic League (BCSL) American Conference, which included public and private high schools located in Bergen and Hudson counties.
 With 910 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Ivy White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The football team is one of the 12 programs assigned to the two Ivy divisions starting in 2020, which are intended to allow weaker programs ineligible for playoff participation to compete primarily against each other.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The football team competed in the Ivy White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
+The football team was one of the 12 programs assigned to the two Ivy divisions starting in 2020, which are intended to allow weaker programs ineligible for playoff participation to compete primarily against each other.
+The team was promoted to the American Red division after an 8–0 record in 2020, and a 6–4 run in 2021.
+The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.
 The name for the school's athletic teams is the Tigers, and its school colors are black and orange, adopted in the 1920s as a nod to those of Princeton University.

 The school participates as the host school / lead agency in a joint ice hockey team with Cresskill High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.